-Information for New Zealand teachers on the use of animals in research, testing or teaching
+Information for New Zealand teachers

 This section contains information and resources that teachers can use in the classroom to help introduce the topic of animal research.
 For more information on applying for animal ethics for a teaching activity or a science project please see the “Animal ethics in NZ schools” section of this website.